Russia Hoaxers Must Face Justice, Interview with The Federalist's Sean Davis | TRIGGERED Ep.265

 And I think to fully reshape the public's understanding of it, you have to have some sort of media cooperation in it.

-The reason so many people think Russia stole the election for Trump is because the corrupt corporate media lied about it for years and years and years.
+One of the reasons why Trump was elected is because the corrupt corporate media lied about it for years and years and years.

 They published stuff that wasn't true.

-They took anything that Adam Schiff said and they were happy to trumpet it, even if it were lies.
+They took anything that Adam Schiff said and they were happy to trumpet it even if it were lies.

 And then they suppressed stuff from people like me, from my organization, the Federalists.

-And so, what you're seeing right now with all these massive blockbuster revelations is kind of the same thing.
+And so what you're seeing right now with all these massive blockbuster revelations is kind of the same thing.

 You have the media pretending it doesn't exist, and then you have organizations like mine out there screaming to the hilltops, hey, you've got to pay attention to this stuff.

-And so, I think it's important as we go forward to remember that the corrupt corporate media was a key co-conspirator in this attempt to defraud the country.
+And so I think it's important as we go forward to remember that the corrupt corporate media was a key co-conspirator in this attempt to defraud the country.

 Clapper and Comey and Brennan couldn't have done it without the willing, deliberate participation of the media.

-So, how do you do that?
+So how do you do that?

-You know, what would the mechanisms be?
+What would the mechanisms be?

 Because I agree with you.

-I mean, you know, when my father first said the media is the enemy of the people, this was back when I was a, I too was a, you know, a doe-eyed kid, a babe in the woods.
+I mean, when my father first said the media is the enemy of the people, this was back when I was a, I too was a, you know, a doe-eyed kid, a babe in the woods.

 They're certainly not on our side.